kocmitom/MTM19_tutorial/README.md

 You can change beam size to higher value (for example 4) and obtain better output.

-In order to compute BLEU, you can check the output as follows:
+And the BLEU can be computed by:

 ```
-cat output.translation | sacrebleu t2t_datagen/test-newstest2018-enet.ref
+cat output.translation | sacrebleu t2t_datagen/test-newstest2018-enet.ref --score-only
 ```

 You should obtain TODO BLEU.